wing5wong/artisan-whs-static/source/_events/2023-02-13_student-achievement-conferences.md

 ---
 Student Achievement Conferences (Parent Teacher Interviews) will be held in our school gymnasiums.

-Instructions will be advised in the interim report being sent out on Friday 24 March.

 **When:** Tuesday 4 April and Wednesday 5 April 2023
 **Times:** 3.10pm to 9.00pm (with dinner hour 5.00pm - 6.00pm)
 **Where:** Te Wehi and Te Mana Gymnasiums